Earth Talk — new course, group and book

 There are three pricing levels

-• The Earth Talk book in 10 parts with 128 activity resources;
+- The Earth Talk playbook in 10 parts with 128 activity resources

-• And, invitations to join any workshop separately for £30 each, including the Delivery Resources relevant to that session.
-(If you join all the 7 workshops separately you’d pay £75 + £180 = £255.)
+- Invitations to join any workshop separately for £30 each, including the Delivery Resources relevant to that session.

-• You can upgrade to this level from Explorer by paying an extra £125.
+- You can upgrade to Deep Dive from Explorer by paying an extra £125.

 PEOPLE SIGNED UP AT THE CHAMPION LEVEL SO FAR ARE MARTIN FISHER, DEBORAH CURTIS, JEAN MCEWAN, LAUREN PARATER, SIMON CURTIS, LORNA PRESCOTT and JACQUI JONES.
 THANK YOU SO MUCH!